JosephKeenan82/atm-machine/README.md

 Used [Spring Data JPA](https://spring.io/projects/spring-data-jpa) for database CRUD actions as this gives many benefits out-of-the-box such as less boilerplate code and less configuration.

-For mvn clean install used jacoco code coverage plugin to ensure minimum % of code is covered and used docker-compose plugin to bring up mysql container for REST tests (uses docker-compose-mysql.yml).
+For **mvn clean install** I used jacoco code coverage plugin to ensure minimum % of code is covered and used docker-compose plugin to bring up mysql container for REST tests (uses docker-compose-mysql.yml).

 Test from the REST level to ensure outputs are as expected and consistent.
-Tests use test.properties to communicate with mysl container.
+Tests use **test.properties** to communicate with mysl container.

 Once a commit has occurred a build is triggered in [travis-ci.com](travis-ci.com).
-A hook is added to github which triggers the build.
-Information for the build is obtained from .travis.yml.
+A hook is added to github from travis-ci which triggers the build whenever code is committed.
+Information for the build is obtained from the simple **.travis.yml**.

 -------------------------
 Known Issues
 -------------------------

-- Sometimes when running docker-compose up the database container has not fully come up and causes exceptions in the command line but once a retry has occurred it should have stabilised.
+- Sometimes when running **docker-compose up** the database container has not fully come up and causes exceptions in the command line but once a retry has occurred it will stabilised.